Accepting intern and practicum students for 2025.

 Due to the excessive change in hormones, ADHD may look a little different for your adolescent.
 ADHD symptoms tend to get worse during puberty, not only because of hormones but also due to the fight for independence, impulsivity, and facing transitional milestones.
 Here are some symptoms that adolescents with ADHD tend to struggle with:

-• Lack of focus for example, overlooking important details on schoolwork, zoning out in the classroom.
+• Lack of focus, for example, overlooking important details on schoolwork, zoning out in the classroom.

 • Hyperactivity/ Fidgeting